wilsonzlin/minify-html/README.md

 Available as:
 - CLI for Windows, macOS, and Linux.
 - Rust library.
-- Native library for Node.js, Python, and Java.
+- Native library for Node.js, Python, Java, and Ruby.

 ## Features